'Players & managers make more mistakes'

 Meanwhile, Postecoglou says "there will always be an open door" at Celtic for former captain Scott Brown.

-Brown, 36, left his player-coach role at Aberdeen after just nine months at Pittodrie.

-The Dons said Brown, who won 22 medals during 14 trophy-laden years at Parkhead, was leaving "to take the next steps in his coaching journey".
+Brown, 36, left his player-coach role at Aberdeen after just nine months at Pittodrie "to take the next steps in his coaching journey", according to the club.

-The former Scotland captain has been linked with a return to Celtic in a coaching capacity.
+The former Scotland midfielder, who won 22 medals during 14 trophy-laden years at Parkhead, has been linked with a return to Celtic in a coaching capacity.

-Postecoglou said: "I don't think anyone should be in any doubt there will always be an open door here for Scott Brown - the guy is one of the legends of the club and will go down as one of its greats.
+"I don't think anyone should be in any doubt there will always be an open door here for Scott Brown - the guy is one of the legends of the club and will go down as one of its greats," Postecoglou added.

-"In terms of what he wants to do with his future, he is best placed to answer that.
-It is up to him to chart his course.

-"He is a guy who I admired from afar but having now heard about him, the kind of person he was as much as the footballer, he has left a massive legacy and whatever he does in the future I am sure there will always be a welcome place for him here."
+"He is a guy who I admired from afar, but having now heard about him, the kind of person he was as much as the footballer, he has left a massive legacy and whatever he does in the future I am sure there will always be a welcome place for him here."

 - 'My revelation made me a marked man': Meet the self-confessed conman who lifted the lid on the 'psychic mafia'